Fred (footballer, born 1979)

-Helbert Frederico Carreiro da Silva (born 18 August 1979), known as Fred, is a Brazilian former footballer who currently is the Assistant Coach of Philadelphia Union II.
+Helbert Frederico Carreiro da Silva (born 18 August 1979), known as Fred, is a Brazilian former footballer who became an assistant coach for Philadelphia Union II.
 Carreiro played for the Harrisburg Heat of the Major Arena Soccer League.
 He also played for Australian A-League side Melbourne Heart, MLS sides D.C.
 United & Philadelphia Union, and Brazilian side América among other clubs.

 Career

 Brazil

 Fred began his career in his native Brazil, playing for Olympic Barbacena, Tupi, América and Guarani.

 Melbourne Victory

 Fred signed for Australian club Melbourne Victory in 2006 and, despite a controversial three-game suspension for an alleged elbow, was one of the standouts of the 2006–07 A-League season.
 His popularity increased when he appeared in a television commercial promoting underwear.
 He was voted best A-League player for season 2 by The World Game Team.
 In the 2007 A-League Grand Final against Adelaide United, Fred had four assists on the five goals scored by Archie Thompson.